tenpy/tenpy/doc/literature.rst

 --------------
 The following are referenced from somewhere in the algorithms.

 ..
+[Suzuki1991]
+   "General theory of fractal path integrals with applications to many-body theories and statistical physics",
+   M. Suzuki,  Journal of Mathematical Physics 32, 400 (1991); :doi:`10.1063/1.529425`
+..
 [Resta1997]
     "Quantum-Mechanical Position Operator in Extended Systems"
     R. Resta, Phys.
 Rev. Lett.
 80, 1800 (1997) :doi:`10.1103/PhysRevLett.80.1800`